 Transparency is key to avoiding conflicts of interest

-If litigation is considered to be in the best interests of P, deputies need to be transparent about the reasons for employing the services of their own firms.
+If court of protection litigation is considered to be in the best interests of P, deputies need to be transparent about the reasons for employing the services of their own firms.
 To that end, they must provide evidence that their firm is the best placed to provide that advice by obtaining alternative quotes from other providers.
 They must also demonstrate that instructing their own firm is in P’s best interests and must set out the reasons why such an instruction does not amount to a conflict of interest.

 It is accepted that there may be occasions where deputies have to act quickly and do not have the time to go out to tender.
 In that situation, they can apply to the court for retrospective authority to claim for costs incurred but, as HHJ Hilder was careful to point out, each application would be judged on its individual merit and the granting of such authority could not be taken for granted.
 Deputies must accept that if they proceed with litigation without seeking special authority, they are ultimately responsible for bearing the costs if the court does not agree that their actions were in the best interests of P.